tfg1434/FunctionalSharp/README.md

 global using Unit = System.ValueTuple;
 ```
 into a file for each **project** you want to use this lib in.

+**Note: If you would like to interact with .NET BCL functionality, install the FunctionalSharp.Wrappers library as well**

 ## Documentation
 XML docs are provided for most functions and types.